-A 2006 review of 42 studies in this area indicated that fluorescent clothing could increase the distance at which drivers could detect and then recognise cyclists in daylight conditions, and that that retro-reflective materials worn by cyclists at night had a similar effect on driver perceptions.
+Studies have indicated that fluorescent clothing could increase the distance at which drivers could detect and then recognise cyclists in daylight conditions, and that that retro-reflective materials worn by cyclists at night had a similar effect on driver perceptions.

 It is important not to overestimate the effectiveness of hi-viz gear, or assume that the wearing of it overrides normal safety considerations when biking, or the rules of the road.

 While the matter of whether or not to wear hi-viz is a personal choice, it’s certainly something to consider for commuters who must negotiate busy city streets in the early morning, at dusk or in conditions of poor visibility (such as mist, fog or rain), as well as for road riders who train under similar circumstances.

 What high viz is best for me?

 Hi-viz clothing and accessories are characterised by bright, fluorescent colours – yellow, green or orange being the most common – which are designed to stand out clearly against the normal muted backgrounds of city streets or country roads.
 They will also feature reflective strips or piping which – as the name suggests – reflect the beam from vehicles’ headlights to increase visibility at night and in low light.